Anxiety Treatment • Dual Diagnosis Support • Alpine Recovery Lodge

 What other Alpine services may connect to anxiety treatment?

-Anxiety treatment is often connected to other levels of care and related services, especially when substance use, trauma, or ongoing mental health support are part of the picture.
+Anxiety treatment is often connected to other levels of care and related services, especially when substance use, trauma, depression, or ongoing mental health support are part of the picture.